Last Updated on August 14, 2020 by queenie mak

 Sacred Monkey Forest Sanctuary

-The Sacred Monkey Forest Sanctuary is one of the highlights of Ubud.
-As the name suggests, it is a sanctuary full of monkeys.
+The Sacred Monkey Forest Sanctuary is one of the top things to see in Ubud.
+As the name suggests, it is a place full of monkeys.
 There are about 700 monkeys in the park along with many sacred temples and 186 species of trees.

 At the park entrance, you can buy small bananas to feed the monkeys, and it might be a good way to get up close and personal with the sacred animals.